Razorsheep/tina-cms-test/content/pages/home.md

 ---
 title: Tina Cloud Starter
 blocks:
-  - headline: Welcome to the Tina Starter
+  - headline: Welcome to the Signifly Starter
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from `content/pages/home.md`, components from components/blocks, and puts them all together in `pages/[filename].tsx`, all based on a config `tina/config.tsx`.

+      More interesting text.
     actions:
       - label: Get Started
         type: button
         icon: true
         link: /posts
-      - label: Read Blog
+      - label: Read More
         type: link
         icon: false
         link: /posts